YangWoomin/ZilliaxServer/README.md

 ## Message Queue
 ### "mq" Module
 * this module is core of producing and consuming messages to and from message queue(Kafka) asynchronously
+* this module can make our servers send messages or events to other servers asynchronously by using the message queue
 * the following features are or would be supported

 | Feature | Implemented | Tested | Linux | Windows |